GaddoStaffu/Anime-Image-Search-Engine-using-trace.moe-API/README.md

 ---

 ## Usage
-- Clone or download this repository.
+1. Clone or download this repository.
-- Open index.html in your browser.
+2. run `npm install` in your terminal.
+3. Start up the browser using Live Server.
-- Select an image and submit the form.
+4. Select an image and submit the form.
-- View the results below the form.
+5. View the results below the form.

 ---